-If your planning to hire someone to do this work, make sure they explain what options are available and their recommendations.
-If you're planning to do the work yourself, then don't underestimate the importance and challenge of attaching the underlay correctly.
+If you are planning to hire someone to do this work, make sure they explain what options are available and their recommendations.
+If you’re planning to do the work yourself, then don’t underestimate the importance and challenge of attaching the underlay correctly.
 In fact, this may even influence what type of underlay you opt for.

 8. Expensive Carpet — Expensive Underlay